11ta/11ta-template/src/index.md

 seo: # uncomment 'seo' and then any elements to use them
   title:
   description:
-hero: graphic # options: carousel, graphic, video, split (text & iamge)
+hero: carousel # options: carousel, graphic, video, split (text & iamge)
 heroSettings:
   headingText: Is your data lost in the forest, or the trees?
   headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])